mads-hartmann/new/README.md

 This is my starting point for _new_ things; it's my ["dotfiles" but "for computers"](https://ghuntley.com/slash-new/).

-It uses [nix-shell](https://nixos.org/manual/nix/stable/command-ref/nix-shell.html) to provide a [declarative and reproducible developer environment](https://nix.dev/tutorials/declarative-and-reproducible-developer-environments) and been optimized to run in [Gitpod](https://gitpod.io/).
+It uses [nix-shell](https://nixos.org/manual/nix/stable/command-ref/nix-shell.html) to provide a [declarative and reproducible developer environment](https://nix.dev/tutorials/declarative-and-reproducible-developer-environments) and is meant to be run in [Gitpod](https://gitpod.io/).

-The basic setup ...

-- [nix](https://nix.dev) is used to manage dependencies configure the shell which means nix controls my shell through [nix-shell](https://nixos.org/manual/nix/stable/command-ref/nix-shell.html).
-- [treefmt](https://github.com/numtide/treefmt) takes care of formatting all the source code.
+[Tailscale](https://tailscale.com/) is used to connect to my private network in case I need access to any of my internal services.

+Source code formatting is taken care of by [treefmt](https://github.com/numtide/treefmt).

 Credit goes to [Geoffrey Huntley](https://ghuntley.com/) for the idea of [/new](https://ghuntley.com/slash-new/) and the original code in [ghuntley/new](https://github.com/ghuntley/new) which I used as a starting point.